 In order to retain tax-qualified status, a 401(k) plan must not discriminate in favor of key owners and officers, nor highly compensated employees.
 This is verified annually by a number of tests, which include:

 - Coverage tests – These tests review the ratio of HCEs benefitting from the plan (i.e., of employees considered highly compensated, what percent are benefiting) against the ratio of non-highly compensated employees (NHCEs) benefiting from the plan.
 Typically, the NHCE percentage benefiting must be at least 70% or 0.7 times the percentage of HCEs considered benefiting for the year, or further testing is required.
 These tests are performed across employee contributions, matching, and after-tax contributions, and non-elective (employer, non-matching) contributions.

 - ADP and ACP tests – The Actual Deferral Percentage (ADP) Test and the Actual Contribution Percentage (ACP) Test help to ensure that HCEs are not saving significantly more than the employee base.
 The tests compare the average deferral (traditional and Roth) and employer contribution (matching and after-tax) rates between HCEs and NHCEs.

 - Top-heavy test – A plan is considered top-heavy when the total value of the Key employees’ plan accounts is greater than 60% of the total value of the plan assets.
-(The IRS defines a key employee as an officer making more than $185,000, an owner of more than 5% of the business, or an owner of more than 1% of the business who made more than $150,000 during the plan year.)
+(The IRS defines a key employee as an officer making more than $200,000 (in 2022 and indexed each year after), an owner of more than 5% of the business, or an owner of more than 1% of the business who made more than $150,000 during the plan year.)